 Do you have any idea, how many dogs are becoming roadkill everyday in India?

-As per SPCA, Chandigarh survey, over 1600 animals were killed in road accidents in the year 2013.
-The sad fact is that there is no such data generated or kept a track of in the last two years.
-It is likely that the numbers will vary from state to state but this is a major concern for many of us (doglovers) in India.
-India is a home to about 30 million stray dogs which keeps rising everyday and with the rise in numbers, the chances of them being a roadkill increases significantly.
+In just a small city like Chandigarh, over 1000 animals were killed in road accidents since last year.
+The sad fact is that there is no such data generated or kept by the government for us to track.
+The numbers are from our personal survey with the help of local NGOs and rescue groups.
+The numbers will likely vary from state to state but this is a major concern for many of us (dog-lovers) in India.
+India is home to about 35 million stray dogs which keeps rising every day and with the rise in numbers, the chances of them being roadkill increases significantly.

 So what are we doing about it?

-Well, there are a few people like Shantanu Naidu, a 24-year-old engineer from Pune, who has taken up the matter into his hands by raising awareness on safety of stray dogs, and coming up with a unique reflective collar idea.
+Well, there are a few people like Shantanu Naidu, a 27-year-old engineer from Pune, who took up the matter into his hands by raising awareness on the safety of stray dogs and came up with a unique reflective collar idea.

 The Collar Design

-He started working on a collar design to help visibility of stray dogs on roads, especially during night time.
-He used a Retro Reflective Fabric with denim base to create this collar.
-This helped him reduce the base cost as reflective fabric is quite costly.
-With the first batch of collars ready, he realized that he needed something more to create the visibility during day time as well.
+Shantanu started working on a collar design to help visibility of stray dogs on roads, especially during night time.
+He used a Retro Reflective Fabric with a denim base to create this collar.
+This helped him reduce the base cost as the reflective fabric is quite costly.
+With the first batch of collars ready, he realized that he needed something more to create visibility during day time as well.
 He started using an orange mesh fabric (used in security jackets).
-This made the collar visible during day and more prominent during nights.
+This made the collar visible during the day and more prominent during nights.

-Motopaws has generated immense popularity in the recent times and they have put collars around 2,700 dogs in Delhi, Goa, Assam, Uttarakhand, Bengaluru, Pune and Mumbai.
+Motopaws have generated immense popularity in recent times and they have put collars around 2,700 dogs in Delhi, Goa, Assam, Uttarakhand, Bengaluru, Pune, and Mumbai.
 But they don’t give out the collars to anyone who approaches them.
 The collar is kept as free for now.
 But it does cost them a lot to manufacture these collars.
-As Naidu explains it, the cost of each collar comes to around Rs.
+As Naidu explained it, the cost of each collar comes to around Rs.
 50, including the stitching cost.
-Shantanu, along with volunteers and friends have managed to manufacture 1,200 collars per month.